HFLoechel/ConstrainedKaos/README.md

 # Fractal Construction of Constrained DNA Codewords

 This repository is the official implementation of Fractal Construction of Constrained DNA Codewords.
 An implementation of the equations can be found in the R-Script.
-The optimized algorithms adhere to DNA storage constrains can be found in the Java implementation, within a compiled version: ConstrainedKaos.jar .
+The optimized algorithms adhere to DNA storage constraints can be found in the Java implementation, within a compiled version: ConstrainedKaos.jar .

 ## Requirements